 Alabama Protective Orders Laws

-|Who May Apply for Order||An adult for themselves or another person prevented by physical or mental incapacities or on behalf of minor children|
+|Who Can Apply for an Order?||An adult for themselves or for another person who is prevented by physical or mental incapacities or on behalf of minor children.|